Rhubarb Crumble Ice Cream

 Over medium heat, stir until the sugar melts then simmer until the rhubarb is very soft and falling apart.

-Take off the heat then whizz to a puree with a stick blender.
+Optional: take off the heat and whizz to a puree with a stick blender.

 Transfer to a shallow dish and chill in the fridge until completely cold.